 We will be offering the option of an interview to applicants who book to attend a Wednesday Visit Day.
 These interviews will offer an opportunity for applicants to explain any special circumstances associated with their application and to demonstrate their enthusiasm and interest in Physics and Astronomy.
 These interviews will normally involve answering some basic physics questions and may be taken into account when making non-standard offers.
 They will also provide you with an opportunity to ask a member of the teaching staff questions about what it would be like to study here.

-In addition to the University's open days, we also run two Physics Taster Days in July each year.
+In addition to the University's open days, we also run two Physics Taster Days each year.
 These are intended for students who are studying Physics at A2 or A/S level and are considering entry to University to study Physics and/or Astronomy.

 You will attend lectures given by Professors David Smith and Alberto Politi, Admissions Tutors, and take part in hands-on activities, working with data from the Hubble Lab.
 You will also have the opportunity to meet some of our current undergraduates over lunch and take a tour of the campus.